 Can someone else do the task and will it be more cost-effective for someone else to do it?

-If you are wanting your fee earners to achieve those chargeable hour goals, dictation is one area I think all law practices should look at.
+If you want your fee earners to achieve those chargeable hour goals, dictation is one area I think all law practices should look at.

 Firstly, it is more cost-effective than a fee earner typing their own documents.